BottyCoder/woosh-lifts-replit/replit.md

 4. If any button clicked: Timer stops, ticket proceeds to appropriate flow

 **Entrapment Flow with Auto-Reminders**:
-1. User clicks "Entrapment" button on initial emergency alert
+1. User clicks "Entrapment" button on initial emergency alert (opens 24-hour WhatsApp session)
-2. System sends follow-up template (`growthpoint_entrapment_confirmed`) with YES button only
+2. System sends interactive session message with YES button only: "Has the service provider been notified of the entrapment at [Location]?"
 3. Ticket marked as `entrapment_awaiting_confirmation`, reminder timer starts automatically
 4. If YES clicked: Send "We have received a "Yes" response.
 The service provider has been notified and this ticket has been closed." to all contacts, close ticket
 5. If no response within 1 minute (testing interval, will be 5 minutes in production):